fatondomi/homeServer/README.md

 it switches the relay which is connected in series with a double throw switch to turn off/on a lamp.

-The double throw switch allows both switching manually and through the relay.
+The double throw switch allows both switching manually and through the relay independently.

 The sensor allows the Raspberry pi to monitor the state of the lamp.